karl-rathmanner/golem/README.md

 ```
 docs: change commit msg style on a whim

-I should have just picked a style and stuck to it, but this one looks
+I should have just picked a style and stuck with it, but this one looks
 so neat!
 Btw, I'm already writing a diary entry instead of a proper
 message body, but at least the lines aren't longer than 72 characters.
 ```